 Greeks tend to be very proud of their families.
 Being aculture, a person’s family name and background influences perceptions of an individual’s reputation, status and honour.
 There is often a social pressure to present one’s family name in a good light.
 It is not uncommon to hear Greeks publicly praising their family’s dignity and integrity by pointing out their achievements and positive qualities.
 Furthermore, you may find that a Greek disputes criticisms or challenges of their family members to prevent any discredit.
 Any insult towards a person can be interpreted as a slur on their family as well.

 Most Greeks live as nuclear families in a single household; however, the extended family is kept close and visited often.
 In some cases, more than two generations may live together.
-This usually occurs when aging grandparents have moved in to live and be cared for by the core family unit.
+This usually occurs when ageing grandparents have moved in to live and be cared for by the core family unit.
 Nursing homes and residential care are viewed negatively; if Greeks must live in a nursing home, their children are expected to visit them often and make all arrangements for them.

 Age gives authority in Greek families and society at large.
 The elderly are given utmost respect and are consulted when any major decision is made.
 Most people are taught never to talk back or argue with the opinions of those older than them.
 Greek parents generally have a lot of influence over their children throughout their lives and are deeply devoted to them.
 Indeed, Greek children often live in their parents’ home for years into their adulthood.
 Newlywed couples may also live in the home of their in-laws until they can find or afford their own housing.
 Greeks often assist their relatives in finding employment as well.

 The ‘γιαγιά’ (grandmother) and ‘pappoús’ (grandfather) play a particularly important role in child raising, often looking after a child whenever parents are unavailable.
 Many Greeks also have a pair of godparents that are chosen at their birth.
 The choice of ‘noná’ (godmother) and ‘nonós’ (godfather) is particularly significant because it represents the solidification of a friendship within the inner family.
-It is expected grandparents and godparents will take responsibility to ensure that a child finishes their education and enters the workforce if anything renders their parents unable to care for them.
+It is expected that grandparents and godparents will take responsibility to ensure that a child finishes their education and enters the workforce if anything renders their parents unable to care for them.

 Greek society has been traditionally male dominated.
 There has been quite a masculine ideal of men cast as the strong provider for the family.
 Many Greek men today continue to feel that it is their responsibility to be the provider and breadwinner for their family, as society is still quite.
 Some may feel that it is emasculating to have their wife earn more than themselves.
 Today, most Greek women receive a high level of education and work to contribute to the household income; however, they are still expected to be responsible for the majority of the household duties.
 Women also face challenges due to the wage gaps in the Greek workforce.